-Member State Refunds Reimbursements
+Member State Refunds Reimbursement

 eligible for refund.

 Article 25

 Article 25 has not been implemented in Cypriot domestic legislation.
-This article concerns the requirement for the Member State of Refund to take into account, as a decrease or increase of the amount of the refund any correction made concerning a previous refund, application in accordance to Article 13.
-However, in practice, the tax administration takes into account any decrease or increase in the amount of the refund if corrections concerning the previous refund application are made in accordance with Article 13, or where a separate declaration is submitted in the form of separate payment or recovery.
+This article concerns the requirement for the Member State of refund to take into account as a decrease or increase of the amount of the refund any correction made concerning a previous refund application in accordance to Article 13.
+However, in practice, the tax administration takes into account any decrease or increase in the amount of the refund if any corrections concerning the previous refund application are made in accordance with Article 13, or where a separate declaration is submitted in the form of separate payment or recovery.

 Article 7

 Article 7 has not been implemented in domestic legislation.
 This article concerns the requirement for refunds to be submitted via a portal set up in the Member State of Establishment.
 However, in-house PwC experts have confirmed an electronic portal is used in practice.

 Article 15

-Member State Refunds Reimbursements Article 15(2) has not been implemented in domestic legislation.
+Article 15(2) has not been implemented in domestic

+Member State Refunds Reimbursement legislation.
 This article requires the Member State of Establishment to send the applicant an electronic confirmation of receipt without delay.
-This can result in issues for taxpayers seeking to appeal a decision, as they are likely to not receive an electronic confirmation of receipt of application.
+This can result in issues for taxpayers when seeking to appeal a decision, as they are likely to not receive an electronic confirmation of receipt of application.
 However, this is tempered by the fact decisions are explained and provided for.
-Article 22 Article 22(2) has not been implemented in domestic legislation.
+Article 22(2) has not been implemented in domestic legislation.
 This article concerns the requirement for the refund to be paid in the Member State of Refund, or upon the applicant's request, in any other Member State.
 However, in practice, the refund is paid to the account indicated by the taxpayer.
 Therefore, it has the required effect in practice.
 Czech Republic Czech Republic is compliant with Directive 2008/9/EC.
-However the following issues have been identified: Article 15 • Article 15(2) has not been implemented into domestic Late payment interest In-country experts identified that there are ongoing disputes regarding the amount of late payment interest that should be paid.
+However the following issues have been identified: Article 15 • Article 15(2) has not been implemented into domestic law.
+This article concerns with Member State of Establishment sending the applicant an electronic Late payment interest In-country experts have identified that there are ongoing disputes regarding the amount of late payment interest that should be paid.
+The maximum deadline to make reimbursement payments in Czech law is 30 days and comments as to